HaonanY96/klara-web-app/docs/product-description.md

 - Multi-language support
 - Soft persona customization

-## Why Kino Matters
+## Why Klara Matters

-Kino is not here to maximize productivity.
+Klara is not here to maximize productivity.
-Kino is here to help users see, understand, and gently move toward what matters.
+Klara is here to help users see, understand, and gently move toward what matters.

 A quiet companion for everyday clarity.